-We would recommend that you advise supporters not to travel huge distances to participate in their local walks.
+We would recommend that you don't travel huge distances to participate in local walks.

-For those looking for a challenge/ connection: Perhaps 3,045 steps (to represent those lost to suicide in the last reporting period (2018).)
+For those looking for a challenge/ connection: Perhaps 3,318 steps (to present those lost to suicide in the last reporting period 2019).

-The beauty in this idea is that Australians can support in anyway they like, a walk around the garden, the neighbourhood or local parklands.
+The beauty in this idea is that you can support in anyway you like, a walk around the garden, the neighbourhood or local parklands.